-- Definition and brief history of massage and remedial exercises. - General approach to Massage Manipulation.
+- 1. Definition and brief history of massage and remedial exercises. - 2.
+General approach to Massage Manipulation.

-- 3. Common Physiological effects of Massage. - 4.
-Common Massage Manipulations used in Sports and Athletics and their therapeutic uses: - Effleurage a.
+- 3. Common Physiological effects of Massage. - Common Massage Manipulations used in Sports and Athletics and their therapeutic uses: - a.
+Effleurage c.
+Petrissage

-b.
+.
 Kneading

-- Petrissage C. - d.
-Friction Persussion Manipulations f.
-Shaking Manipulations. - .5.
-Contra-indications of massage in general. - Techniques of Massage for the limbs, back and neck.
+- d.
+Friction - e.
+Persussion Manipulations f.
+Shaking Manipulations. - Contra-indications of massage in general. - 6.
+Techniques of Massage for the limbs, back and neck.